 #Is Jellyfin better than Plex?

-Neither is universally better because they target different users.
-Jellyfin is free, more private, and more customizable, while Plex has flashier apps and easier setup.
-The 2025 pricing changes tipped the value equation further toward Jellyfin, though, since remote streaming and hardware transcoding both cost money on Plex now.
+Neither is universally better: Jellyfin is free, private, and customizable, while Plex has flashier apps and easier setup.
+The 2025 price hike tipped the value equation firmly toward Jellyfin for most self-hosters, since remote streaming and hardware transcoding now cost extra on Plex while Jellyfin includes both at no charge.
+If you’re a beginner who wants something that works out of the box without config, Plex is still the easier onramp.

 #Can I use Jellyfin and Plex together?